 5 Creative Ways to Deal With Mistakes in Your Bullet Journal

-One: Tape a Coloring Page Over It
+Tape a Coloring Page Over It

 Right off the bat, we’re jumping in with my favorite ways to combat mistakes in my journal.
-I am a hoarder of colouring books, so I absolutely love being able to utilize them in different ways!
+I am a hoarder of coloring books, so I absolutely love being able to utilize them in different ways!

 The fun part of this method is that you can either grab a

-Two: Tape in a Printable
+Tape in a Printable

 If you really want to stick to the point and get as much planning as possible done in your journal, tape a printable over the mistake!
-This is a good method if you absolutely need to use the page for planning, and you can’t sacrifice a page for something a bit less practical like a colouring page.
+This is a good method if you absolutely need to use the page for planning, and you can’t sacrifice a page for something a bit less practical like a coloring page.

 There are so many free printables available, from daily/weekly planning pages, meal planners, trackers, and more.
 You’d be sure to find something that would work for you, and having the occasional printable in your journal makes a flip through really unique!

-Three: Utilize Your Washi Tape
+Utilize Your Washi Tape

 If you’re anything like me you have a huge collection of washi tape.
 It seems to accumulate faster than I can use it, so why not bring it to the rescue when you need to fix a mistake in your journal?

-This is a good method when there’s a spelling error in a header, or some other mistake on the smaller side.
-Simply tape over the mistake with some washi and then you can write over it with a sharpie (water based pens will typically smudge, so this is the one time you have permission to use a permanent marker in your journal).
+This is a good method when there’s a spelling error in a header or some other mistake on the smaller side.
+Simply tape over the mistake with some washi and then you can write over it with a sharpie (water-based pens will typically smudge, so this is the one time you have permission to use a permanent marker in your journal).

 One thing I do want to note with this method is depending on the

-Four: Create a Dutch Door Spread
+Create a Dutch Door Spread

 Have you ever been halfway through a layout and you’ve realized that is not what you were trying to do?!
 Yep.
 In the example pictured I’m illustrating how to deal with a mistake in a weekly spread.